 They call him the coach.

-He was a pretty amazing guy, and what he was able to do is take the the trying the golden triangle of Mississippi, and he he would convince the local politicians to build roads and build sewers because he'd fly around in a helicopter.
+And he would convince the local politicians to build roads and build sewers because he'd fly around in a helicopter.

 Next thing you know, he brought a helicopter building plant to the Golden Triangle.

-Then he brought other business, steel business to the golden triangle.
+Then he brought other business, steel business, to the Golden Triangle.

 Then he brought it, they lost Sarah Lee.

-Number two, we're gonna build the power grid for you so that you don't have to, and they invested that money.
+Number two, we're going to build the power grid for you so that you don't have to.

-Now, it's an investment, but they're getting huge dividends because now the amount of government taxes has gone up dramatically, so the little bit of money they invested up front because this guy had the vision to incentivize these companies to come has paid itself over in spades.
+So the little bit of money they invested up front, because this guy had the vision to incentivize these companies to come, has paid itself over in spades.

 It's great.